Bootstrapped Mixed Rewards for RL Post-Training: Injecting Canonical Action Order: Reward Design

 This ensures that, at initialization, each component contributes to $R_{\text{total}}$ in the target ratio regardless of absolute~scale.
 It simplifies analysis across mixtures by keeping the intended weighting explicit and stable over~runs.

-In practice, we run a short forward pass of the fine-tuned model on the validation split before GRPO, compute the empirical means of each reward term, and set fixed scaling factors once.
+In practice, we run a short evaluation pass of the fine-tuned model on the validation split before GRPO, compute the empirical means of each reward term, and set fixed scaling factors once.
 We then keep these factors constant for the entire post-training phase.
-Holding the scales fixed aligns initial magnitudes with the chosen mixture, prevents implicit reweighting as training progresses, and encourages balanced improvement, i.e., the policy must raise both the correctness and ordering rewards to increase ${R_{\text{total}}}$, rather than inflating one term at the expense of the other.
+Holding the scales fixed aligns initial magnitudes with the chosen mixture and avoids accidental dominance from raw reward-scale differences, making mixture comparisons interpretable.
+Under this normalization, improvements in either component contribute according to the intended mixture.